zulip/zulip/docs/testing/philosophy.md

   HTTP response and internal state of the server following the request are correct.
-* Following the end-to-end principle in system design, where possible we write tests that execute a complete flow (e.g. registration a new Zulip account) rather than testing the implementations of individual functions.
+* Following the end-to-end principle in system design, where possible we write tests that execute a complete flow (e.g. registering a new Zulip account) rather than testing the implementations of individual functions.
-* We invest in the performance of Zulip in part to give users a great experience, but just as much for making our test suite fast enough that we can write our tests this way.
+* We invest in the performance of Zulip in part to give users a great experience, but just as much to make our test suite fast enough that we can write our tests this way.

 ## Avoid duplicating code with security impact